AppliedCryptographyResearchLab/ODSE/README.md

 Detailed step-by-step instructions regarding building and installation of ODSE schemes is described in their own folder.
 Please refer to ``README.md`` located in each project folder for more details.

 # Further Information
-For any inquiries, bugs, and assistance on building and running the code, please feel free to contact Thang Hoang (hoangmin@oregonstate.edu).
+For any inquiries, bugs, and assistance on building and running the code, please feel free to contact me at [hoangm@mail.usf.edu](hoangmin@oregonstate.edu).